achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 As part of the group project, I focused on designing and validating the bandwidth and latency measurement workflow, integrating Raspberry Pi-based agents with the monitoring pipeline, and supporting dashboard visualization for real-time and historical QoS analysis.

-I also contributed to system testing in the IoT and Intelligent Cloud Application Lab, helping analyze collected data and identify latency bottlenecks despite stable bandwidth performance.
+I also contributed to system testing in the IoT and Intelligent Cloud Application Lab, helping analyze collected data and observe that stable bandwidth alone did not fully represent overall network quality.

 ---